Back to blog

 The best error monitoring tool is the one your team will actually act on.

 Speed, grouping quality, and the ability to surface user impact are the three features that separate tools that reduce MTTR from ones that just archive errors.
-Pick based on your stack today, but design your setup so proactive error data flows into every team — engineering, support, and product — not just into a Slack channel that engineers learn to ignore.
+Pick based on your stack today, but design your setup so actionable error context reaches every team that can reduce the damage: engineering, support, and product.

 Frequently Asked Questions

 Sentry leads for full-stack JavaScript and Python teams.
 Datadog APM is the strongest choice for infrastructure-heavy stacks.
 Rollbar excels at high-velocity teams that need fast deploy-linked grouping.
-The best tool depends on your stack, team size, and alert volume.
+The best tool depends on your stack, team size, alert volume, and whether support needs user-facing recovery context.

 What is the difference between error monitoring and application performance monitoring?